LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 - Create or modify your folders/files as desired.

+- If any files that you want included were just created, use **hg add**.
+It does not hurt to use this command, even if nothing was added.

-- **hg commit**: Save any changes you've made, to your local repository only.
+- **hg commit -m message.**: Save any changes you've made, to your local repository only.

 - **hg push**: Push the changes you've stashed in your local repository to the Bitbucket repository.